Tax Savings Benefits

 Dependent Care Assistance Plan

 This plan is used to pay for eligible expenses you incur for child care, or for the care of a disabled dependent, while you work.
-Employees may defer up to $5,000 pre-tax per year ($2,500 if you are married and file a separate return).
 Your total Dependent Assistance Plan election amount is deducted from your paycheck in equal amounts throughout the year.

 Please note you can only seek reimbursement from your Dependent Care Assistance plans from the funds in your account at the time you submit your claim.